scorsagg/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> Lending Club Case Study is the first case study of this course.
+Lending Club Case Study is the first case study of this course.
+In this case study, we plan to apply our knowledge of EDA into use and understand risk analytics in banking and financial services.
+It is intended to showcase how data is analyzed to minimize the risk of losing money while lending to customers.

 ## Table of Contents